Older Person's Free Travel Pass

 Please note, it may take a little longer to process your replacement request if received by post, but we aim to send your replacement pass to you within five working days, from the date of receipt of your form.

-Travel before 9:30am Monday-Friday for £1 single-fare on National Express West Midlands buses.
+Travel before 09:30 Monday-Friday for £1 single-fare on National Express West Midlands buses.
 You can purchase this ticket from the bus driver by presenting your pass and asking for a £1 single-journey ticket.
-Find out more

-You can also use Swift pay-as-you-go (PAYG) service to pay for your journey.
-If your Older person’s free pass was issued to you after November 2018, this service will be provisioned onto your card.
-To find out more, please click here.
+You can also use the Swift Pay As You Go service to pay for your journey.
+If your Older person’s free pass was issued to you after November 2018, this service will be on your card.

 Can I apply if I live outside of the West Midlands